 Current Agricultural Use Value (CAUV) allows owners of farmland the opportunity to have their land taxed according to value in agriculture rather than full market value.
-To qualify for the program, a landowner must devote the land exclusively to agricultural use on at least ten acres or have produced an annual gross income of $2500 or more from the sales of agricultural products.
+To qualify for the program, a landowner must devote a portion greater than 1 acre of land exclusively to agricultural use.
+If less than 10 acres are being actively used for agricultural purposes, an annual gross income of $2500 or more from the sales of agricultural products must be reported on the DTE109A annual renewal.
+If there are more than 10 acres being actively used for agricultural purposes, there is no minimum annual gross income but a DTE109A annual renewal must still be filed.

-There is an initial filing fee of $25 per application.
-The C.A.U.V. application must be renewed annually at no cost.
-If you do not renew the application, the Fiscal Office is required to return the property to its true current market value and recover the taxes for the past three years.
+There is an initial filing fee of $25 for each DTE109 Initial Application.
+The DTE 109A CAUV Annual Renewal application must be filed annually at no cost.
+If the application is not renewed annually, the Fiscal Office is required to return the property to its true current market value and recover the taxes for the previous three years.
 Applications must be filed before the first Monday in March of any year.
-Renewal applications will be sent to the property owner automatically.
+DTE109A Annual Renewals will be sent to the property owner at the end of each year and are due before the first Monday in March of the following year.

 |